fsufitch/journal/articles/python-argparse/body.md

 :::

 Suppose you need to write a `calculator.py` script which can add, subtract, multiply, or divide two numbers.
-It needs to let the user manipulate the behavior using CLI flags, and have a usefuil `--help` message.
+It needs to let the user manipulate the behavior using CLI flags, and have a useful `--help` message.
 Does that sound scary?
 Does it sound like you need to write something like this?

 ```python